 - Providing a forum for other questions you may have regarding the language

 - Making language learning fun

 So, as long as you go into Duolingo understanding what it’s for, the site has a lot to offer.
-You’re not going to get fluent using just Duolingo, but you can easily get a fairly solid base in the language, with which you can search elsewhere in the world for more advanced concepts and actually practicing your fluency.
+You’re not going to get fluent using just Duolingo, but you can easily get a very solid base in the language, with which you can search elsewhere in the world for more advanced concepts and actually practice your fluency.

-So, basically, Duolingo is a great home base for your language learning in a variety of languages; not all of them, but the common languages.
+So, basically, Duolingo is a great home base for your language learning in a variety of languages.
 The languages you can find on Duolingo include:

 And on top of alllll that, you can also learn Klingon and High Valyrian.
 Because, you know, why not?
 Suffice to say, you’re more than covered for language learning inspo.

 So, how does Duolingo work?
 Duolingo works by providing you with a bunch of little, incremental lessons that are easy to consume, and constantly giving you positive reinforcement via adorable sound effects, awards, and notifications.
 It absolutely is addicting, and that’s their MO.
 They get you addicted to coming back and spending even just 5 minutes with them.